-If you, your partner or a family member already has one of these conditions (or a family history of it), tell your health professional straight away.
+If you, your partner or a family member already has one of these conditions (or a family history of it), tell your healthcare professional straight away.

 Sickle cell disease

-About 1 in 2,000 babies born in the UK has sickle cell disease.
+About 270 babies are born with sickle cell disease in the UK each year.
 This is a serious inherited blood disease.

 Sickle cell disease affects haemoglobin, the iron-rich protein in red blood cells that carries oxygen around the body.